BroadSoft-Xtended/Library-WebRTC-IncomingCall/README.md

 Element        |Type    |Description
 ---------------|--------|-----------------------------------------------------------------------------
-accept         |button  |Button to accept the incoming call. displayName    |span    |Displays the caller's name. dropAndAccept  |button  |Button to drop the current active call and to accept the new incoming call. holdAndAccept  |button  |Button to hold the current active call and to accept the new incoming call.
+accept         |button  |Button to accept the incoming call. acceptAudio    |button  |Button to accept the incoming call with audio only. displayName    |span    |Displays the caller's name. dropAndAccept  |button  |Button to drop the current active call and to accept the new incoming call. holdAndAccept  |button  |Button to hold the current active call and to accept the new incoming call.